ChristianH85/B-Z-Renovations/src/pages/products/index.md

 description: charming description of what the house you are selling has to offer
 intro:
   blurbs:
-    - image: /img/img_3115.jpg
-      text: >-
-        Dog Not Included.
-Point is you can add whatever you want to this to sell the properties along side an image. all of this can be added or deleted in Admin.
     - image: /img/img_7649.jpg
       text: >-
         like this image. maybe its a summer kitchen maybe a hot tub or bar.